-- 2 Vasopressin is an antidiuretic hormone released from the posterior pituitary gland.
-Commercial - 3 injections of vasopressin are used in conditions like Vasodilatory Shock refractory to the - 4 application of fluids and catecholamines and certain other off-label indications.
-Vasopressin is - 5 high alert medicine because of reported serious patient harm as a result of dosing errors, wrong - 6 rate of infusion and mix-ups between Look-Alike or Sound-Alike products. - 7 In large doses, it may cause increased blood pressure (BP), bradycardia, arrhythmias, heart - 8 block, peripheral vascular constriction or collapse, coronary insufficiency, decreased cardiac - 9 output, myocardial ischemia, or myocardial infarction (MI).
+Vasopressin is an antidiuretic hormone released from the posterior pituitary gland.
+Commercial injections of vasopressin are used in conditions like Vasodilatory Shock refractory to the application of fluids and catecholamines and certain other off-label indications.
+Vasopressin is high alert medicine because of reported serious patient harm as a result of dosing errors, wrong rate of infusion and mix-ups between Look-Alike or Sound-Alike products.

+In large doses, it may cause increased blood pressure (BP), bradycardia, arrhythmias, heart block, peripheral vascular constriction or collapse, coronary insufficiency, decreased cardiac output, myocardial ischemia, or myocardial infarction (MI).

-10 How to Ensure Safe Use of Vasopressin:
+How to Ensure Safe Use of Vasopressin:

-It includes: Vasopressin 20 U nits per ml injection Storage Primarily stored in the pharmacy When in patient care unit, must be stored in authorized access only Availability of Vasopressin on floor stock of nursing or patient care units is generally discouraged.
-Keep only if absolutely necessary (e.g. in case pharmacy is closed or at distance.
-Or in critical care, resuscitation units only) Drug (or Pharmacy) &amp; Therapeutic Committee (D&amp;TC/P&amp;TC) of the hospital should authorize stocking of vasopressin on patient care units (outside pharmacy) When stored in healthcare facility, bins should be labelled with brand and generic name and strength in bold to avoid mix-ups.
-To avoid errors with Look-Alike, sound-alike or read-alike appearance against any other drug available in the inventory, use recommended techniques for proper differentiation e.g. tall-man lettering, bold labeling of bins/shelves, storing apart, use of brand names as a reference and use of auxiliary/colored labels etc. Each facility should identify possible Look-Alike and Sound-Alike drugs with Vasopressin (both brand name or generic name wise) and preventive actions must be taken to avoid mix-ups and accidental wrong drug administration Drugs discontinued or changed by doctor must be stored away from active medicines due for administration, and sent back to pharmacy or returned to stock without any delays (to avoid any accidental administration) To be prescribed by physicians with critical care training Must verify correct patient before ordering (use two identifiers i.e.: patient name &amp; Prescribing Medical Record # (MR#) 3.
-It is recommended that vasopressin is prescribed as per standard protocol or guidelines defined by the organization for managing refractory vasodilatory shock
+It includes: Vasopressin 20 Units per ml injection Storage Storage Primarily stored in the pharmacy.
+When in patient care unit, must be stored in authorized access only.
+Availability of Vasopressin on floor stock of nursing or patient care units is generally discouraged.
+Keep only if absolutely necessary (e.g. in case pharmacy is closed or at a distance.
+Or in critical care, resuscitation units only).
+Drug (or Pharmacy) & Therapeutic Committee (D&TC/P&TC) of the hospital should authorize stocking of vasopressin on patient care units (outside pharmacy).
+When stored in healthcare facilities, bins should be labelled with brand and generic name and strength in bold to avoid mix-ups.
+To avoid errors with Look-Alike, sound-alike or read-alike appearance against any other drug available in the inventory, use recommended techniques for proper differentiation e.g. tall-man lettering, bold labeling of bins/shelves, storing apart, use of brand names as a reference and use of auxiliary/colored labels etc. Each facility should identify possible Look-Alike and Sound-Alike drugs with Vasopressin (both brand name or generic name wise) and preventive actions must be taken to avoid mix-ups and accidental wrong drug administration.
+6. Drugs discontinued or changed by a doctor must be stored away from active medicines due for administration, and sent back to the pharmacy or returned to stock without any delays (to avoid any accidental administration).
+Prescribing To be prescribed by physicians with critical care training.
+Must verify correct patient before ordering (use two identifiers i.e.: patient name & Medical Record # (MR#).
+It is recommended that vasopressin is prescribed as per standard protocol or guidelines defined by the organization for managing refractory vasodilatory shock.